shuque/resolve/README.md

 then a  default type of 'A' (IPv4 address record), and a default class of 'IN' (Internet class) are used.

 I often use this program to debug a variety of DNS configuration problems.
-I prefer it these days to "dig +trace", because the latter only resolves the exact name given to it, and does not follow CNAME and DNAME redirections, and also does not support qname minimization.
+I prefer it to "dig +trace", because the latter only resolves the exact name given to it and thus does not follow CNAME and DNAME redirections, does not support qname minimization, and does not perform DNSSEC validation.
+(The newer "delv" program that ships with ISC BIND, does do DNSSEC validation, but requires the help of a DNSSEC aware resolver, and does not perform iterative name resolution by itself).

 Pre-requisites:
 - Python 3